kando-menu/kando/README.md

 That's great!
 If you like the idea of Kando, you can help in many ways:
 * **Discuss the idea!** Tell me what you think about Kando and what features you would like to see.
-You can do this by [opening a discussion](https://github.com/kando-menu/kando/discussions).
+You can do this by [opening a discussion](https://github.com/kando-menu/kando/discussions) or by joining the [Discord server](https://discord.gg/hZwbVSDkhy).
 * **Spread the word!** Tell your friends about Kando and share the project on social media.
 * **Contribute code!** If you are a developer, you can help me with the implementation.
 I have never worked with Electron before, so I'm sure there is a lot of room for improvement.
 Please read the [contributing guidelines](docs/contributing.md) for more information!